TheRatest/of-server-browser/README.md

 - Player time being displayed as 0:0:1 and not as 00:00:01 (fixed in 1.3)

 ## Planned features
-- Notifications
-- More actions in the system tray menu
 - Linux releases